Why is a New England fall road trip such a bucket list item? Two words: fall foliage.

 If you want to see ALL of New England, you’ll need more time than what I’ve included here.

-For a comprehensive regional journey, I suggest checking out my Ultimate New England Road Trip Itinerary.
+For a comprehensive regional journey, I suggest checking out my complete New England Road Trip Itinerary.
 This flexible road trip is designed for any time of year, not just to highlight the fall foliage, and includes every single state in New England.

 In this post, I’ve included options for a 10, 7, and 5 day New England fall road trip.
+The itineraries I’ve put together focus largely on Vermont and New Hampshire.
+Both Vermont and New Hampshire are famous for their outstanding fall colors, which is why the trip focuses on this area.

 But the southern New England states experience their share of gorgeous fall color as well.
 If time allows, I absolutely recommend venturing further into New England.
 Autumn’s glory is found in every single corner of this region.